-Funding opportunities elsewhere on campus include thesis/ dissertation grants from the Center for the Study of Women in Society, the Graduate School and the Humanities Center.
-These opportunities are competitive; you should contact those centers for more information.
-The Graduate School also maintains a Graduate Funding & Awards webpage and will help students locate grants and fellowships in their field.
+Funding opportunities elsewhere on campus include thesis/dissertation grants from the Center for the Study of Women in Society, the Graduate School, the Humanities Center, and others.
+These opportunities are competitive; you should contact the awarding department or center for more information.
+The Graduate School maintains a Graduate Funding & Awards webpage and will help students locate grants and fellowships in their field.
 Students should begin their funding search early to allow time to complete the application process and meet application deadlines.